Collective Worship

 The school’s values, deeply rooted in the biblical parable of The Sower, are promoted through collective worship as children are encouraged to consider what they need to love, to grow and to succeed, and to spread God's love so that others might do the same.
 Consideration is given to the potential impact that can be had on ourselves, our community and our wider world.

-Every Friday we hold a special celebration worship, which celebrates children’s successes; children can be nominated to receive the Values award for demonstrating one of the school Christian values or to receive a Gold Book certificate for demonstrating one of the school’s learning powers.
+Every Friday we hold a special celebration worship, which celebrates children’s successes; children can be nominated to receive the an award for demonstrating one of the school Christian values or for demonstrating one of the school’s learning powers.
+They can also earn certificates for being a community champion or courageous advocate.